DonnaSko/csl-111425/CHECKPOINT_2024.md

 - ✅ Pagination for large datasets
 - ✅ Optimized queries with proper indexing
 - ✅ Response size optimization for large imports
+- ✅ Fuzzy search only runs when exact matches fail

 ---